QubitProducts/poller/README.md

   logger: logger // Pass in a custom logger
   stopOnError: true // Prevents error suppression during evaluation
-  timeout: 1000 // Number of milliseconds after which the poller will expire unresolved items })
+  timeout: 1000 // Number of milliseconds after which the poller will expire unresolved items
+  queryAll: true // Use querySelectorAll to retrive a node list matching the selector })

 poll